 Eventually, however, lawyers decided the 1851 marriage was invalid and any children born in that marriage were illegitimate.
 The first four children continued to use the prefix ‘The Hon,’ indicating they were the legitimate children of a peer.
 But Arthur French, the first son born after the 1854 marriage, succeed as 4th Baron de Freyne.
 The former Catherine Maree died on 13 November 1900.

 Arthur French was known as a cruel landlord and ruled his estate and his family with a rod of iron.
 In 1902, when his tenants refused to pay their rent, he took leading members of the Irish Party to court, accusing them of incitement.

-The fourth Lord de Freyne had the doubtful pleasure of reading his own obituary in The Times' on 11 September 1913.
-On 23 September 1913, The Times, stating: ‘Lord de Freyne, whose death was wrongly announced last Thursday week, died yesterday morning at his residence, Frenchpark, Co Roscommon, in his 59th year.’
+The fourth Lord de Freyne had the doubtful pleasure of reading his own obituary in The Times on 11 September 1913.
+On 23 September 1913, The Times, reported: ‘Lord de Freyne, whose death was wrongly announced last Thursday week, died yesterday morning at his residence, Frenchpark, Co Roscommon, in his 59th year.’

 When he died, Frenchpark and the title passed to his eldest son, Captain Arthur Reginald French.
-In 1902, as a 23-year-old, this Arthur was also at the centre of a society scandal that the London evening newspapers called ‘a romance of the peerage’ when he married an 18-year-old barmaid and single mother, Annabel Angus, Rothes in Scotland.
+In 1902, as a 23-year-old, this Arthur was also at the centre of a society scandal that the London evening newspapers called ‘a romance of the peerage’ when he married an 18-year-old barmaid and single mother, Annabel Angus, in Rothes in Scotland.